open-gpdb/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

     Reboot the system for the changes to take effect.

+1. Create the required cgroup hierarchies on each Greenplum Database node.
+Since the hierarchies are cleaned when the operating system rebooted, a service is applied to recreate them automatically on boot.
+Follow the below steps based on your operating system version.

+#### Redhat/CentOS 6.x/7.x/8.x

+These operating systems include the `libcgroup-tools` package (for Redhat/CentOS 7.x/8.x) or `libcgroup` (for Redhat/CentOS 6.x)

 1. Locate the cgroups configuration file `/etc/cgconfig.conf`.
 You must be the superuser or have `sudo` access to edit this file:

     ```
-    sudo vi /etc/cgconfig.conf
+    vi /etc/cgconfig.conf
     ```

-2. Add the following configuration information to the file:
+1. Add the following configuration information to the file:

     ```
     group gpdb {